Beta8397/virtual_robot/README.md

 number of robot configurations are also disabled.
 A robot configuration can be re-enabled by finding its class in the virtual_robot.robots.classes package, and un-commenting its @BotConfig annotation.

-Some recent changes have simplified the process of creating new robot configurations (see  Log of Changes below).

 To use:

   1. Make sure you have the Java 8 JDK installed on your PC.
 Also, install the free Community Edition of JetBrains